Oculus Sold $5 Million in Quest Content in First Two Weeks of Launch

 Image courtesy of: Oculus

-Early indicators seem to suggest the recent launch of that the Oculus Quest is a hit with consumers, with reports of the new standalone headset selling out across major retail stores.
+Early indicators seem to suggest the recent launch of the Oculus Quest is a hit with consumers, with reports of the new standalone headset selling out across major retail stores.
 And, although Oculus has not yet released any official sales numbers for Quest, the company did reveal that it has already sold $5 million in content in the first two weeks of launch.

 As reported by TechCrunch, VP of AR/VR Andrew Bosworth spoke at Vox Media’s Code conference this week where he shared the interesting data point that the Quest platform had achieved $5 million worth of content sales during its first two weeks of launch, though he does not provide any further specific details into those early sales numbers.